When should I worry about back pain in pregnancy?

 Doing this all as one movement can be more comfortable.
 Try the movement backwards to get back into bed.

 Acupuncture is a type of complementary therapy that involves a practitioner inserting thin needles at particular points on your body.
 It’s used to control and relieve pain.
-Research has shown that it can help with back pain for pregnant women.
+Research has shown that it can help with back ache for pregnant women.

 Acupuncture is generally safe to have when you’re pregnant but talk to your midwife or GP before you book a session.
 If you do want to try it, make sure your acupuncturist is fully qualified and that they use disposable needles at every treatment session.
-Tell your practitioner that you’re pregnant because certain acupuncture points can’t be used safely in pregnancy.
+Tell your practitioner that you’re pregnant because certain acupuncture points cannot be used safely in pregnancy.

 Some NHS doctors and physiotherapists can give acupuncture alongside regular medical treatment.
 Talk to your GP or midwife to find out more.
 Most people pay privately for acupuncture.